misspy-dev/misspy-rewrite/README.md

 Fast, asynchronous misskey API framework.

+misspy (rewrite) is a framework for writing Misskey bots with Discord.py-like syntax.
 ### Features✨
 - asynchronous
 - Fast
 - Automatic detection of Misskey version (can also be set manually)
+- Discord.py-like syntax

 ### Install
 ```